ansible-community/community-website/posts/archive/the-total-economic-impact-of-red-hat-ansible-tower.md

 CIS Benchmarks are, "guidelines for various technology groups to safeguard systems against today's evolving cyber threats."
 This enabled the customer interviewed for the study to navigate an ever changing security landscape.
-Using trusted automation workflows that \"maintain the latest and greatest standards\" created a more secure environment.
+Using trusted automation workflows that "maintain the latest and greatest standards" created a more secure environment.

 Additionally, the study found Ansible Tower reduced response times to security incidents by 94%.
 When you consider something as impactful as